geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The prostrate vines before their fury yield,

-And groves of olives blaze along the field ;
+And groves of olives blaze along the field;

 The oaks mature, like tender saplings, fall,

-They melt the rock, and burst the massy wall ;
+They melt the rock, and burst the massy wall;

 From slumber rous'd, the city's peaceful train